What is MAO-A?

 Certain variants in MAO-A requires extra support of the pathways including vitamin B6, folate, B12, B2, magnesium, vitamin C and potentially ashwagandha.
 It also requires more fruit and vegetables to support oxidative stress.
 See the diagram below to visualize how it all works.

 One of the major things to take away from this diagram and MAO-A, is the importance of healthy BH4 and sufficient B12, folate, vitamin C and magnesium intake for dopamine and serotonin to break down properly.
-High amounts of both of these lead to mental imbalances.
-These neurotransmitters are also sensitive to extremes of blood sugar.
-It is important that you get balanced meals every 3-4 hours, but that you also do not overload on carbohydrates and sugar which will spike neurotransmitters.
+High amounts of both of these neurotransmitters can lead to mental imbalances and are also sensitive to extremes of blood sugar.
+It is important that you get balanced meals every 3-4 hours, but that you also do not overload on refined carbohydrates and sugar which will spike neurotransmitters.